ibm-cloud-docs/CDN/token-authentication.md

     You need to replace the parameter values in the example to the correct ones you're using, and ensure the token authentication values (encryption key(s), token name, ...) match the values in the token generation code in [step 2](#generate-the-token).
     {:note}

-4. Verify the token authentication function
+4. Verify the token authentication function.
 {: #verify-the-token-authentication-function}

     First, access the contents without token.